-Sociology * Health * Software
+Sociology * Software

-I was a founder and am current board member of Labkey Software, a leading provider of biomedical research data systems.
+Prior to beginning my PhD, I had a long career in the software industry.
+I was a founder of LabKey Software, which provides data management software for life science.
 In 1999 I co-founded Westside.com and was VP of Products for a ground-breaking hosted web development platform.
 Westside was acquired by BEA Systems (later acquired by Oracle).
 I worked at Microsoft througout the 1990s on the VB and Microsoft Excel teams.
 Back in 1988 I co-wrote version 1.0 of EndNote reference software for a small company in Berkeley.
-EndNote is still being sold by Thomson Reuters almost 30 years later, though I might try something more modern if I were you.
+EndNote is still being sold by Thomson Reuters over 30 years later, though I might try something more modern if I were you.

 Now that my two sons have left the nest, I live with my wife in Seattle, where I demonstrate life’s futility by rooting for the Mariners and hoping for sunny days.
 I occasionally will post things on the internet, like this piece on Inclusion, and this one about my father's experience with child separation in Stalin's Soviet Union.